sutaakar/maven-process-plugin/README.md

 process-exec-maven-plugin
 ========================

 Improve end-to-end integration testing with maven.
-Process Executor Plugin allows you to to start multiple processes in pre-integration phase in order, and then stops all the processes in post-integration phase, in reverse order.
+Process Executor Plugin allows you to to start multiple processes in pre-integration-test phase in order, and then stops all the processes in post-integration-test phase, in reverse order.

 ## Goals
 * __start__ - Pre-Integration-test phase.
-Starts a given process in the pre-integration phase.
+Starts a given process in the pre-integration-test phase.
 Requires one execution per process.
 * __stop-all__ - Post-Integration-test phase.
-Stops all processes that are started in the pre-integration phase, in reverse order.
+Stops all processes that are started in the pre-integration-test phase, in reverse order.
 Requires only one execution for all processes.

 ## Arguments
 * __arguments__: Command line arguments as you would provide when starting a process in your terminal.
 So, for example to run something like this